SailNav. Search

 Instruments Screen

-To move between screens, there are two methods:
+To move between screens there are two methods:

-To exit the Instruments section and return to the main menu or the previous screen, you can use:
+To exit the Instruments section and return to the main menu or previous screen, you can use:

 Alarms and Top Buttons